-I help you make sense of your life and the journey you've been on.
+I help you make sense of the journey you've been on.

 When I was 13, my mother gave me a typewriter.